 Outpatient Primary Care- Care for our Veterans

-The VA Medical Center in Boise, Idaho is seeking a Primary Care Physician to come care for our Veterans.
+The New Mexico VA Health Care System (NMVAHCS) Ambulatory Care Service is seeking qualified Internal Medicine or Family Medicine Physician to come care for our Veterans in our Northwest Rio Rancho Community Based Outpatient Clinic.
 The Primary Care Physician will be responsible for providing comprehensive primary care services to a defined panel of patients.
 This includes history taking, physical examination, ordering of laboratories and diagnostic studies, diagnosis, and formulation of treatment plans for acute and chronic conditions within the scope of Internal Medicine or Family Medicine practice.

 - Busy but not overwhelming

 - No Call